Pesquisa-UFCAT/parepy/framework_alg_strumc.md

             <td><code>'numerical model': {'model sampling': 'lhs'}</code></td>
         </tr>
         <tr>
-            <td>Stochastic - Crude Monte Carlo considering five time steps</td>
+            <td>Stochastic - Crude Monte Carlo.
+Considering five steps in this example</td>
             <td><ul><li><code>'numerical model': {'model sampling': 'mcs-time', 'time steps': 5}</code><sup>1,2</sup></li><li>and <code>'none variable': {'time analysis': list(np.linspace(0, 50, num=5, endpoint=True))}</code><sup>1,2</sup></li></ul></td>
         </tr>
         <tr>
-            <td>Stochastic - Latin Hypercube considering five time steps</td>
+            <td>Stochastic - Latin Hypercube.
+Considering five steps in this example</td>
             <td><ul><li><code>'numerical model': {'model sampling': 'lhs-time', 'time steps': 5}</code><sup>1,2</sup></li><li>and <code>'none variable': {'time analysis': list(np.linspace(0, 50, num=5, endpoint=True))}</code><sup>1,2</sup></li></ul></td>
         </tr>
     </table>
 </center>

 {: .important }
 >¹When applying a stochastic procedure, use a list in ```'none variables'``` with the same length as ```'time steps'```.
-In this example, we use five time steps between 0 and 50 years.
+We use five steps between 0 and 50 years in this example.
 In this case, a user should import the **Numpy** library to use ```np. linspace```.
 Another library can be used to create a list.

 {: .important }
->²When applying a stochastic procedure, use the following code on top of the objective function:
+>²When applying a stochastic procedure, you must use the following code on top of the objective function:

 ```python
 id_analysis = int(x[-1])